boochtek/style_guides/ruby.md

   * Around arguments in method definitions.
 (This is most common, but not universal, in the Ruby community.)
   * In most calls to instance methods that take arguments.
 * Omit optional parentheses:
   * In almost every call that takes no arguments.
-(This makes it look and feel like an attribute instead of a method call.)
+    * This makes it look and feel like an attribute instead of a method call.
+      * This is called the [Uniform Access Principle](http://en.wikipedia.org/wiki/Uniform_access_principle).
-  * In most calls to class methods when called within the class definition, because they feel more like commands than method calls.
+  * In most calls to class methods when called within the class definition.
+    * Because they feel more like commands than method calls.
   * When using most DSLs.
   * In RSpec ``should`` calls.
 Note that you'll need to include the parentheses for any methods after the ``should`` that take arguments.
 * Parentheses are required: